 The Department of Philosophy is committed to providing its students with the best quality education possible.
-To that end, Peer Review of Teaching is designed to improve instructor efficacy and promote the values of the discipline.
-It is designed to serve as a tool for instructor mentoring and collaboration, and for Annual Reviews, Comprehensive Periodic Evaluation, and the process of Promotion and Tenure.
+To that end, Peer Review of Teaching is designed to improve instructor efficacy.
+It is designed to serve as a tool for instructor mentoring and for Annual Reviews, Post Tenure Reviews, and the process of Promotion and Tenure.